Ash-L2L/bip347-enforcer/README.md

 * Init submodules `git submodule update --init --recursive`
 * Build with `cargo build` or `cargo build --release`

+### Optional
+To compile with mempool enforcer support, use `cargo build --features=mempool` or `cargo build --release --features=mempool`.

 ## Configure Bitcoin node
 * Must use a version of Bitcoin Core more recent than `75118a608fc22a57567743000d636bc1f969f748`.
 * RPC server MUST be enabled.
 * ZMQ rawblock publishing MUST be enabled.
 * `txindex` MUST be enabled.

+If the mempool feature is enabled:
+* ZMQ sequence publishing MUST be enabled.

 ## Run
 For options, run `bip347-enforcer --help`.